Simon Hoggart

 Simon David Hoggart (26 May 1946 – 5 January 2014) was an English journalist and broadcaster.
 He wrote on politics for The Guardian, and on wine for The Spectator.
-Until 2006 he presented The News Quiz on BBC Radio 4.
+Until 2006, he presented The News Quiz on BBC Radio 4.
 His journalism sketches have been published in a series of books.

 Personal life

-Simon Hoggart was born on 26 May 1946 in Ashton-under-Lyne, Lancashire, and educated at Hymers College in Kingston upon Hull, Wyggeston Boys' School in Leicester, and then King's College, Cambridge, where he excelled at history and English.
+Simon Hoggart was born on 26 May 1946 in Ashton-under-Lyne, Lancashire, and was educated at Hymers College in Kingston upon Hull, Wyggeston Boys' School in Leicester, and then King's College, Cambridge, where he excelled at history and English.
 He was the son of the literary scholar and sociologist Richard Hoggart, and Mary Holt Hoggart.
 His brother is the Times television critic Paul Hoggart.
 He lived in South London with his wife, Alyson, a clinical psychologist, and their two children, Amy and Richard.

-He was diagnosed with terminal pancreatic cancer in mid-2010 and died of the disease at Royal Marsden Hospital on 5 January 2014.
+Hoggart was diagnosed with terminal pancreatic cancer in mid-2010 and died of the disease at Royal Marsden Hospital on 5 January 2014.